Data Manipulation¶

 Note that the indices are maintained¶

-Here we have to use iloc
+Here we have to use iloc because ix and loc work with the

 integer index values, not the positions, and there are no values equal